 On Friday morning after breakfast we headed into the event where we were presented with our lanyard and guided into the main hall.
 Here we were given the opportunity to talk to various company representatives about their offerings with regards WordPress-relevant products.
 These products included search solutions, hosting solutions, Enterprise Resource Planning (ERP) solutions, payment gateway solutions and many more.

-We already use some of these solutions on OKdo.com – an enterprise ecommerce platform built on WordPress VIP – so this was a chance to engage with those companies, asking questions about not only their current status, but also their future roadmaps to help us make informed decisions in the near future.
+We already use some of these solutions on OKdo.com – an enterprise ecommerce platform built using WordPress VIP and WooCommerce – so this was a chance to engage with those companies, asking questions about not only their current status, but also their future roadmaps to help us make informed decisions in the near future.
 We were also able to talk to companies about software we aren’t currently using and explore potential future avenues.

 It goes without saying that this was also an excellent opportunity to get our hands on some free swag being handed out by the various companies – which made us very popular with our colleagues on our return!